San Clemente Personal Injury Attorneys

 How We Can Help

 As one of California’s most respected personal injury law firms, Aitken * Aitken * Cohn is known for impeccable trial skills and aggressive representation of its clients.
-We have extensive experience litigating commercial lawsuits.
+We have extensive experience litigating personal injury lawsuits.
 We keep the number of clients that we represent small to ensure that we are able to provide our full attention and focus to just a few cases at a time.

 For the high-quality service that we provide our clients, Aitken * Aitken * Cohn has garnered recognition from several justice organizations and has received national awards, including: